hydramod/link-autos-ireland-project-1/README.md

 ![Link Autos Ireland Footer](/docs/images/footer.png)

+A favicon is a small icon that appears on all tabs of a website.
+It serves as a visual identifier and allows for easy recognition of the website when multiple tabs are open in a browser.
+A well-designed favicon can enhance the overall user experience and make it easier to find the desired tab among many open ones.

 - Favicon
   - Appears on all tabs site wide
   - Allows for easy identification when multiple tabs are open